flutter/flutter/packages/integration_test/README.md

 ```

 Note:
-If you want to use `--dart-define` with `gradlew` you have to `base64` encode
+To use `--dart-define` with `gradlew` you must `base64` encode all parameters,
-all parameters, and pass them to gradle in a comma separated list:
+and pass them to gradle in a comma separated list:
 ```bash
 ./gradlew project:task -Pdart-defines="{base64(key=value)},[...]"
 ```